 We are aware that a number of persons have been registered in the SIS in Greece.
 UNHCR has received information that the Greek Police, after an intervention by the UNHCR Office in Greece (UNHCR Greece), has issued an order to:

 1) Suspend the registration of newcomers from Syria after the suspension of their deportation, and,

 2) Automatically delete the personal data of Syrians who have already been recorded in the SIS, before this order was issued.
 UNCHR Greece has observed that there have been delays in some Police Directorates in removing people who have already been registered.

 UNHCR Greece is currently following up the implementation of the order, and hopes that the problem will soon be resolved.
 In the meantime, should you want to seek legal assistance to remove your registration in the SIS, you can contact the following non-governmental organizations, which provide legal aid to refugees and asylum-seekers in Greece.
 Due to a heavy workload, they may not be able to respond fully to each individual request.

-Your monthly contribution is managed by Sweden for UNHCR, please visit their website for information on your subscription: https://sverigeforunhcr.se/givarservice
+In Sweden: If your monthly contribution is managed by Sweden for UNHCR, please visit their website for information on your donations: https://sverigeforunhcr.se/givarservice.

 If you could not find an answer in this FAQ, please send us a detailed email at [email protected]

 Please note that we are not in a position to receive spontaneous visits.
 Kindly send your inquires by email or call us during our phone hours: Wednesdays, 9.30-12.00.